marcosdes/smartphones/README.md

 This dataset is licensed under Attribution 4.0 International, which allows for adaptation, remixing, transformation as long as proper attribution is given.
 If you use this dataset, please consider citing my thesis:

-de Lima Filho, M. A. (2023).
+Lima Filho, M. A. (2023).
 How Product Designs Evolve [Doctoral dissertation, Northumbria University Newcastle]. http://www.designevolution.wiki.

 **Key columns in this dataset include:**